nerthul11/BreakableWallRandomizer/ReadMe.md

 - RandomizerCore

 ## Integrations:
+- Extra Rando: Walls are available as a Victory Condition for Extra Rando.
+At the moment, only the total wall count, which will include both randomized and vanilla walls, will be used.
 - FStats: When enabled, a new page for diverse Wall achievements will be added, and it'll display the achievements regardless of randomization settings for them.
 - More Locations: Having the mod enabled will allow for walls to be included as currency for the Junk Shop.
 - RandoSettingsManager